wordofwarning/wordofwarning.org/hab/emergency/index.md

 Enquiries: <mailto:emergency@habarts.org>

-Emergency 2013 is presented by Word of Warning; co-produced by hÅb, Blank Media + Z-arts; a greenroom legacy project.
+Emergency 2013 was presented by Word of Warning; co-produced by hÅb, Blank Media + Z-arts; a greenroom legacy project.